geo-engine/docs/src/operators/rasterscaling.md

 # RasterScaling

-The raster scaling operator scales/unscales the values of a raster by a given scale factor and offset.
+The raster scaling operator scales/unscales the values of a raster by a given slope factor and offset.
 This allows to shrink and expand the value range of the pixel values needed to store a raster.
 It also allows to shift values to all-positive values and back.
-Keep in mind that scaling reduces the precision of the pixel values.
 We use the [GDAL](https://gdal.org/index.html) terms of [scale](https://gdal.org/programs/gdal_translate.html#cmdoption-gdal_translate-scale) and [unscale](https://gdal.org/programs/gdal_translate.html#cmdoption-gdal_translate-unscale).
-Scaling is often used to reduce memory consumption of rasters.
-Unscaling calculates the "real" value of each stored pixel.
+Raster data is often scaled to reduce memory/storage consumption.
+To get the "real" raster values the unscale operation is applied.
+Keep in mind that scaling might reduce the precision of the pixel values.
+(To actually reduce the size of the raster, use the [raster type conversion operator](./rastertypeconversion.md) and transform to a smaller datatype after scaling.)

-This is done by applying the following formulas to every pixel.
+The operator applies the following formulas to every pixel.

 For _unscaling_ the formula is: `p_new = p_old * slope + offset`.